 - International Prayer Center – Take time for prayer and reflection and encourage members of your group to have a personal encounter with God.

-Ready to start planning your Holy Land experience?
+Have your own itinerary in mind?
 Reach out to get started on a custom group itinerary.

 It’s a big world.
 Get out there!